railsuser2014/openobject-doc-book-en/source/book/2/2_4_Leads/2_4_Leads.rst

         and the role of the sales department is to crystallize the sales opportunities or work with existing customers.

-In Open ERP the users in the presales department will usually work on leads.
-Once these are converted into customers or sales opportunities the sales department pays individual attention to each opportunity.
+System users in the pre-sales department will usually work on leads.
+Once these leads are converted into customers or sales opportunities the sales department pays individual attention to each opportunity.